jfrancis42/js8net/README.md

 brew install graphviz
 ```

+monitor.py provides the web interface on TCP port 8000.
+While the port is configurable, in Linux and other unix-derived operating systems, ports below 1024 require root privileges.
+It is not recommended to run the monitor process as root.
+If it's necessary to expose the web service on the normal TCP port 80, it's recommended that you run nginx to front the service.
+If you're running the service behind a home NAT service, it's usually also possible to do port translation as part of the port forwarding.
+See your internet provider's documentation for help.
+Last, but not least, it's also possible to do port-forwarding via IPTables to expose the port 8000 process on port 80.

+Be aware that future versions of this software will offer the ability to send data via your radio.
+In most countries, it's illegal to allow non-monitored, non-licensed users to generate RF traffic under your callsign.
+While future versions will require explicit flags on the command line at runtime to enable transmission, it's wise to consider what access is allowed to the monitor.py process.

 ### Collector
 collector.py is the agent which talks to your JS8Call instance and extracts data.
-This data is then sent to an aggregator.
-By default, it assumes the aggregator is running on the same host as the collector on TCP port 8001, but command-line flags allow you to specify a different host (possibly across the Internet) and/or a different port.
-Any number of collectors (up to bandwidth and CPU limits of the aggregator) may be pointed at a single aggregator.
-If the collector operator specifies their call sign, that data will be flagged within the aggregator for visible highlighting, etc.
+This data is then sent to the monitor process.
+By default, it assumes the monitor is running on the same host as the collector on TCP port 8001, but command-line flags allow you to specify a different host (possibly across the Internet) and/or a different port.
+Any number of collectors (up to bandwidth and CPU limits of the monitor) may be pointed at a single monitor.
+If the collector operator specifies their call sign and radio type, that data will be displayed on the end user's web page for each received message.

 The collector doesn't make a huge effort to properly handle exceptions at this point.
 If a thread dies, it simply restarts the thread.
 Future versions of the code will be smarter, but for now, this dumb behavior gets the job done.

-### Monitor
-monitor.py talks to an aggregator on TCP 8001 and periodically (by default, every three seconds) fetches all available data.
-That data is then made available as a web page on TCP 8000 that can be viewed on any web browser (including phones and tablets).
-As with the aggregator, this port may be exposed to the Internet, though care should be taken, as future features may allow any user of the web page to send their own data via HF (though there will be options to disable transmissions).
-Expose to the Internet at your own risk.
-It's really intended for internal (LAN) use, not public-facing.
-As with the aggregator, the port number may be changed, if desired.
-If you want to run it on port 80, you'll either have to run it as root (a very very very bad idea that you shouldn't even consider), or front-end it with something like nginx or port forwarding/translation in your router/firewall.
-There are hundreds of tutorials for both methods on the web; this is left as an exercise for the reader.

-If you wish to be able to initiate transmissions from the UI, you must specify the --transmit option when running the monitor, as well as specifying the --transmit option when running the collectors for any radios you want to be able to transmit from.
-If --transmit is not specified when running the monitor, no transmit options will be visible.
-If --transmit is specified, transmit options will only be visible for radios whose collectors were also run with the --transmit option.

-Note that allowing transmissions from the open Internet is an exceptionally bad idea.
-This option is only intended to be used when the web interface is available in a restricted network environment.

 ### Web Interface

 The first table includes the current list of collectors, one for each instance of JS8Call.

 The second table includes all traffic seen for the last thirty minutes (this timeout can be changed with command-line flags).
 If you click on a call sign in the first two columns, a new window/tab will open on pskreporter.info showing all traffic to/from that callsign.
 If you've installed the FCC callsign file (see below), there will be an extra "Calls" field showing info on the two call signs involved in each transmission.
 Clicking on one of these calls will take you to that ham's QRZ.com page (assuming you're logged into qrz).
+In addition, there is a flag icon next to each from/to callsign that will take you to the pskreporter.info map page to visualize reported traffic to/from that callsign.

 To have call owner information available, you'll need to download the FCC database and copy the EN.dat file into the directory you run the monitor.py process from.
 This file is updated daily (though there's no need for you to fetch this file daily) and can be downloaded from:
-ftp://wirelessftp.fcc.gov/pub/uls/complete/l_amat.zip
+ftp://wirelessftp.fcc.gov/pub/uls/complete/l_amat.zip.
+Only the EN.dat file is used by the js8net process.

 At some point, I anticipate the option of querying one of the many callsign webpages with public APIs (such as qrz.com) for non-USA call info.
 For now, the web interface is somewhat USA-centric.